anwarbio/bioassays/paper.md

 # Availability and installation

 Bioassays is supported on Windows and macOS.
-The package can be installed using install.packages command in R. The source code, vignette, datasets and detailed examples on how to use the package are available on CRAN ( https://CRAN.R-project.org/package=bioassays).
+The package can be installed using install.packages command in R. The source code, vignette, datasets and detailed examples on how to use the package are available on CRAN ( https://CRAN.R-project.org/package=bioassays) and GitHub (https://github.com/anwarbio/bioassays).

 # Acknowledgment
-The author acknowledges Prof Jamie Davies for correcting the article and other lab members for the support.
+The author acknowledges Prof Jamie Davies for suggestions and correcting the article.
+Support from lab members are acknolegment.

 # Figures
 ![Input data format from a 96 well plate reading.\label{figure 1}](figure1.png)